Donation of long-term appreciated publicly traded securities

 Some advanced planning strategies can help you integrate charitable gifts with other financial goals.
 They include:

 Charitable lead trusts (CLTs): CLTs operate like CRTs but in reverse.
 They are designed to provide income generated by the assets in the trust to a chosen charity or charities for a fixed time or for the life of one or more individuals.
 At the end of the specified lifetime or term, the trust terminates and the assets are paid to either the donor or other noncharitable beneficiary.
-Depending on the type of charitable lead trust created, the donor may be able to take income tax deductions as well as a gift tax deduction.
+Depending on the type of charitable lead trust created, the donor may be able to take a charitable income tax deduction.
 An additional benefit is that the amount placed in the trust is usually removed from the donor’s taxable estate, provided the remainder does not revert back to the donor.3

 Charitable gift annuities: A charitable gift annuity is a contract with a chosen charity wherein cash, securities, or other assets can be given to the charity and, in exchange, the charity agrees to pay a fixed annual payment to the donor or other individuals.
 The annuity payments are backed by the charity's entire assets, not just by the assets contributed.
 This strategy typically allows a tax deduction equal to the gift, reduced by the value of the annuity’s lifetime payments.
 (In some cases, a portion of those payments may not be subject to income tax if they are considered a return in principal.)
 A benefit is that the donor may postpone or even eliminate capital gains tax on the potential appreciation of the gift, and lock in lifetime income while knowing that the balance of the annuity will benefit an organization they care about.